1978 24 Hours of Le Mans: Practice and Qualifying

 Rolf Stommelen had never driven the Porsche 935-78 before, but in Wednesday practice he initially held the fastest time.
 The car was the second-fastest down the Hunaudières Straight, behind the Renaults, reaching 350 kp/h (220 mph).
 But the next day, in a misguided publicity action, Porsche chose to drive their 935 to the circuit through the streets of Le Mans.
-Unfortunately the gridlock and slow pace overheated the engine and holed a piston, forcing an unanticipated engine change.
+The gridlock and slow pace overheated the engine and holed a piston, forcing an unanticipated engine change.

-The cars of the works Porsche and Renault-Alpine teams filled the top eight places on the grid.
+The cars of the works Porsche and Renault Alpine teams filled the top eight places on the grid.
 Jacky Ickx set a sensational new lap record of 3:27.6, beating Arturo Merzario's mark by over a second to put the new Porsche on pole position.
 Jabouille was almost a second back in the first of the Renaults.
 Rolf Stommelen got the 935 up to 3rd (3:30.9) well ahead of team-mate Wollek (3:35.2).
 Ninth was Schuppan's Mirage (3:45.8) ahead of Chris Craft in the De Cadenet.
 The Mirages had chronic handling issues, which burned up a lot of practice time to resolve.
 The Gelo 935 was the second Group 5 Porsche, at 11th, over 15 seconds behind Stommelen.
 The Dick Barbour 935 was fastest of the IMSA class in 16th (3:52.6) just ahead of the Whittington Brothers' 935.
 It was readily apparent the Ferraris were outpaced, with the leading one, of Charles Ballot-Léna, down in 33rd (4:07.1).
 The new WM was quickest GTP (3:52.9, 18th), the Osella led the 2-litre Group 6 (3:56.2, 22nd) comfortably ahead of the Sauber.
 Hervé Poulain's turbo Porsche was the first Group 4 in 32nd (4:07.0).

 Twenty-four cars broke the 4-minute barrier this year, compared to only twelve in 1976.
 After qualifying Pironi and Jaussaud chose to keep the bubble canopy, which they estimated was worth an extra 15 kp/h (10 mph) on the back straight.

 Both Depailler and Jabouille, driving the new A443, had found the bubble claustrophobic and causing bad reflections at night, so they asked for it to be removed from their car.
 Pironi and Jaussaud, in the A442B, however, chose to keep theirs.

 The non-qualifiers were selected from the slowest in several classes to keep a balanced quota.
 In Group 6, the ToJ was well off the pace, but DeCadenet's second car was unlucky to be bumped, having done the 19th fastest time.